 What this does not do is give you a sense of the way almost every scene of this movie is burned into movie fan brains these days.
 I could go through and just list different scenes that, through a combination of visuals, the soundtrack, and dialogue, are extremely memorable.
 I don’t know how productive that would be.
 It is worth remembering, however, that a bunch of studios read this script and turned it down.
 Eventually Miramax head, yes, Harvey Weinstein backed it, got financing together, and allowed Tarantino to make more or less the movie he had wanted.
 It was not his first feature (that would be Reservoir Dogs, which I actually might rather watch but is much smaller in scope), but its breakout status provided him both Tarantino and Weinstein unparalleled stature in Hollywood.
 In Weinstein’s case, this might have led to some pretty good movies, but also left a trail of abuse.
 Tarantino has since apologized to his actresses for not taking them seriously when they came to him about Weinstein’s behavior, for whatever that’s worth.
 Rosanna Arquette, who has a small-but-memorable role as the much-pierced wife of Travolta’s drug dealer (Eric Stoltz), claims her career basically ended after she refused to sleep with Weinstein during filming.

 The other thing you’ll often hear discussed with this movie, at least among some segments of the critical world, is its copious use of the “N” word, to the extent that it can be kind of shocking to 2021 ears.
-And not just in a vaguely hip-hop-ish, Black people using it with each other sort of way, but also lots of times with white people using it to refuse to Black people.
+And not just in a vaguely hip-hop-ish, Black people using it with each other sort of way, but also lots of times with white people using it to refer to Black people.
 Today you will almost never hear this in a movie where the character using it is not supposed to be an awful racist.
 The most infamous scene in this regard, bizarrely, is given to Tarantino himself, who plays a friend of Jackson’s character who they go to for help after they accidentally shoot the guy.
 He gets a fairly gleeful speech that uses the word like five times to talk about the dead guy.
 Tarantino has frequently publicly discussed this issue and others with this movie (if there’s one thing he loves to do, it’s talk).
 He says that he went to school in LA with a lot of Black kids and that was just how they talked.
 It seems to me that he was in a group of people at some point where it was normal to talk this way and even today doesn’t quite have the social skills to realize that most people don’t.
 He’s always struck me as kind of a movie savant.
 This issue came back around again when his Django Unchained was setting new records for number of times the word was used in a movie, but at least in that case most of the time it’s being used by slave-owners who are supposed to be the villains.

 Anyway, Pulp Fiction is one of probably twenty movies I would say to watch if you really want to understand how movies got to where they are now, and of those twenty it is one of the most recent.
 So even if it does not become one of your favorites, I think it’s worth watching in that sense.
-Tarantino one of the great directors of the past thirty years, and even though one could argue he’s made both better and more representative movies, this is certainly the one that, a lot of the time, stands for the rest in the minds of movie fans.
+Tarantino is one of the great directors of the past thirty years, and even though one could argue he’s made both better and more representative movies, this is certainly the one that, a lot of the time, stands for the rest in the minds of movie fans.
 If you’ve never seen it and you like movies, check it out.